 WATCH THE VIDEO

-Safe Spaces Lebanon is a faith-based non-profit that leverages the resources of faith communities and individuals in the US to empower refugees and others in need who are experiencing the devastating effects of war.
+Safe Spaces Lebanon is a multi-faith non-profit that leverages the resources of faith communities and individuals in the US to empower refugees and others in need who are experiencing the devastating effects of war.
 Safe Spaces Lebanon is confident that the greatest lever for affecting positive change is education coupled with psychosocial development.
 Safe Spaces Lebanon’s mission is to engage, empower, and educate refugees in the midst of crisis.